 - They assemble various types of state-of-the art technologies (service-oriented architecture, cloud stack, mobile, big data, analytics and algorithms, etc.) into a business platform that enables different populations of users (e.g., businesses, consumers, suppliers, seekers of personal relations, etc.) to come together and accomplish mutually beneficial exchanges (typically, exchanges of money for services and goods, as in marketplaces) as well as different forms of value co-creation (like dating match-ups).

-- The underlying technology capabilities of the platform support an extraordinary range of different intermediation processes, most of which produce value-creation outcomes based only on technology functionality (including algorithmic) and user self-service.
+- The underlying technology capabilities of the platform can support an extremely broad range of different intermediation processes, most of which produce value-creation outcomes based only on technology functionality (including algorithmic) and user self-service.
 These intermediation processes are frequently novel.

 - Platform models can be challenging to execute.
 The different populations using the platform must grow to critical mass to reach decreasing marginal costs, achieve network effects and make the platform investment profitable for the platform owner/business.